Travel.State.Gov >

 Do not travel to:

-Country Summary: Terrorist groups continue plotting attacks in Egypt.
-Terrorists may attack with little or no warning, and have targeted diplomatic facilities, tourist locations, transportation hubs, markets/shopping malls, western businesses, restaurants, resorts, and local government facilities.
+Country Summary: Extremists continue to express interest in plotting attacks in Egypt against religious sites, government entities, and diplomatic facilities.
+While Egyptian authorities largely conduct effective security oversight, terrorists may attack with little or no warning and have targeted diplomatic facilities, tourist locations, transportation hubs, markets/shopping malls, western businesses, restaurants, resorts, and local government facilities.
 Terrorists have conducted attacks in urban areas, including in Cairo, despite the heavy security presence.
-Terrorists have targeted religious sites, to include mosques, churches, monasteries, and buses traveling to these locations.
+Terrorists have targeted religious sites to include mosques, churches, monasteries, and buses traveling to these locations.

 Local law prohibits protesting or demonstrating without a permit.
 Being near anti-government protests can draw scrutiny from Egyptian police and security forces.
 U.S. citizens have been detained for participating in protests and for posting content on social media perceived as critical of Egypt or its allies.

-The U.S. Embassy may have a limited ability to provide consular services to dual U.S.-Egyptian citizens.
+The U.S. Embassy may have a limited ability to provide consular services to dual U.S.-Egyptian citizens, especially in the case of arrest or detention.
 Egyptian law considers dual citizens to be Egyptian citizens.

 Read the country information page for additional information on travel to Egypt.